98% Success Rate

 To catch the sunrise over the Himalayas, we make an early morning climb along the steep trail to the viewpoint of Poon Hill (3,210m/10,529ft), the most popular trekking destination of the Annapurna region.
 It is also a great viewpoint to enjoy the amazing views of Mustang, Pokhara and more than 20 of the highest mountains including the close-up views of the Annapurna and Dhaulagiri ranges.
 The snowy peaks of the high mountains loom above and around us glowing in the morning light.
 After taking photographs, we return back to Gorepani.
 After breakfast, we head east and climb a nearby ridge.
 We descend through rhododendron forests, pass by spectacular waterfalls and reach Tadapani to spend the night.

 Our adventure in Nepal comes to an end today!
 A Himalayan Glacier representative will escort us to the airport approximately 3 hours before our scheduled flight.
-On our way home, we have plenty of time to plan our next adventure in the wonderful country of Nepal.
+If we wish to extend our holidays in Nepal, then we may request Himalayan Glacier to organize other adventurous activities for a few more days, or head back to our home country with plenty of memories to cherish!

 Are you interested in planning a Custom Trip now?
 It takes only 2 minutes!